Kulltero/Rust.Community/docs/components/RectTransform.md

 Anchors Specify where your Panel starts & ends.
 Offsets let you move the start & end Points with pixel Values.

 ## Offsets and Scaling

-Rust will automatically scale Offsets depending on the Player's Resolution, which ensures your Offsets are predictable.
+Rust will automatically scale offsets depending on the Player’s Resolution, which ensures your Offsets are predictable.

 By default, Rust handles Offsets based on a Resolution of  **1280**  by  **720**.
-This means that for smaller & larger **16:9** Resolutions Rust will simply multiply Offsets by the difference between the Player's Resolution and 720p,
+This means that for smaller & larger  **16:9**  Resolutions, Rust will simply multiply Offset by the difference between the Player’s Resolution and 720p,

-For non-16:9 Resolutions such as Ultrawide or windowed Mode, Rust will apply Letterboxing before calculating the scaling Factor
+For non-16:9 Resolutions such as Ultrawide or windowed Mode, Rust will apply Letter boxing before calculating the scaling Factor

+> NOTE: when scaling offsets rust also takes the player's `graphics.uiscale`into account.

 https://user-images.githubusercontent.com/33698270/214582004-c695e73c-9125-4ccb-9cfb-abc883b5c0a0.mp4
 > a video of a gray Rectangle positioned at the Center of the Screen (anchor min & max at  `0.5 0.5`) with an offset of 1280 x 720 px. see how Unity applies Letter boxing before scaling the Rectangle to ensure it never gets stretched.
 NOTE: the black Bars are only to illustrate in this Example, your in game UI won’t have any black Bars